infant-lang/documentation/docs/getting-started/creating-a-new-infant-script.md

 :::tip

-Install the Visual Studio Code editor and install the Infant Lang Extension to edit files with the `.infant` more easily with syntax highlighting and code completion.
+Install the Visual Studio Code editor and install the Infant Lang Extension to edit **Infant Scripts** files more easily with syntax highlighting and code completion.

 :::